-Brad currently serves as President of the NBB and we are most appreciative of his leadership.
-He is a native of Indianapolis, IN and now calls SWFL home.
+Brad currently is a native of Alexandria, IN and now calls SWFL home by way of St. Louis, MO.
 Brad plays upright bass and sets the groove for the band in the rhythm section.

 His first instrument was the tuba and he also plays electric bass and guitar.
 His performance history includes a wide range of musical genera including concert, jazz, dixieland, dance, and rock.
 Brad has performed with the Gulf Coast Big Band, Southwest Florida Big band, Naples Concert Band, and St. Charles Municipal Big Band and Concert Band.

-He performs locally with Swing Street Bands, Brass Music Elements, The Entertainers, and The Experience.
+He performs locally with Swing Street Bands, The Entertainers and The Experience.
 His enthusiasm for the band is based on the "Groove of Big Band music and NBB specifically because of the people and mission".

 Jim first picked up the trumpet as a 10-year-old boy in Rhode Island.
 After high school, he earned a bachelor’s degree in music education from Berklee College of Music in Boston and a master’s of music in music education from Boston University’s College of Fine Arts.